KITrokopter/gui-concepts/README.md

 ##Editing a formation:

-Left-Clicking anywhere creates a new quadrokopter at this location.
-It has to be far enough away from other quadrokopters.
+Left-Clicking anywhere creates a new quadrocopter at this location.
+It has to be far enough away from other quadrocopters.
-Right-Clicking on a quadrokopter deletes that quadrokopter.
+Right-Clicking on a quadrocopter deletes that quadrocopter.

-##Searching for Quadrokopters:
+##Searching for Quadrocopters:

-Clicking the "Search for Quadrokopters" button makes the application search for additional quadrokopters.
-The connection to existing quadrokopters is not influenced. *Need a way to clearly separate between different quadrocopters*.
+Clicking the "Search for Quadrocopters" button makes the application search for additional quadrocopters.
+The connection to existing quadrocopters is not influenced. *Need a way to clearly separate between different quadrocopters*.

-##Disconnecting from all Quadrokopters:
+##Disconnecting from all Quadrocopters:

-Clicking the "Disconnect from all Quadrokopters" button makes the application cut all connections to the quadrokopters.
-Should display an "Are you sure?" widget first, since flying quadrokopters would simply fall down.
+Clicking the "Disconnect from all Quadrocopters" button makes the application cut all connections to the quadrocopters.
+Should display an "Are you sure?" widget first, since flying quadrocopters would simply fall down.

 ##Calibrating a camera